CodeXSky/Notes/Setting-Up-and-Login-In-to-an-EC2-Instance-(AWS).md

 The instructions here are divided between "Local", "AWS Console" and "Remote".
 "Local" means from your local user (usually in a Terminal window); and "remote" means once you've successfully logged into your instance, as a remote user.
 * (Local) To log in to your AWS instance use `ssh -vi path/to/key.pem ec2-user@ec2-xx-xx-xxx-xxx.compute-1.amazonaws.com`.
 * (Local) If your server is Ubuntu (as opposed to Linux) you should login using `ubuntu@ec2-xx-xx-xxx-xxx.compute-1.amazonaws.com` instead of `ec2-user`.
+* You might get a warning that your key permissions are open to everyone.
+To change your permissions do: `chmod 600 ~/path/to/key.pem`

 ### Creating New Users
 * (Remote) Once you're logged into your instance, you can create new users and groups.
 To add a user do `sudo adduser username`.